external-mirrors/buffybox/README.md

 ## Building & running

-Some of unl0kr's dependencies are included as git submodules in this repository.
+Some dependencies are included as git submodules in this repository.
 You can clone the repository and initialise the submodules with

 ```
 $ git clone https://gitlab.com/postmarketOS/buffybox.git